 Steps Rationale Component elements To understand the background, theory and structure of MBCT 1.
-Read the key MBCT texts, Mindfulness-based Cognitive Therapy and Mindful Way Workbook , as well as any manuals that may be appropriate to the particular aim, population and context for an MBCT adaptation.
-1. Preparing for MBCT training - Foundational / basic training 2.
-To understand the underpinning MBCT rationales/intentions, background, theory, cognitive science, evidence base, ethical framework, structure and sequence of the curriculum.
-Practice teaching the curriculum in controlled and supportive settings 2.
+Read the key MBCT texts, Mindfulness-based Cognitive Therapy and Mindful Way Workbook , as well as any manuals that may be appropriate to the particular aim, population and context for an MBCT adaptation. structure of MBCT 1.
+Preparing for MBCT training - Foundational / basic training basic training 2.
+To understand the underpinning MBCT rationales/intentions, background, theory, cognit science, evidence base, eth framework, structure and sequence of the curriculum Practice teaching the curric in controlled and supportive settings 3.
+To deepen one's person mindfulness practice and experientially learn an embodied understanding of the comparison of the curriculum practice teaching the curriculum settings. underpinning MBCT rationales/intentions, background, theory, cognitive science, evidence base, ethical framework, structure and sequence of the curriculum.
+Practice teaching the curriculum in controlled and supportive 2.
 Attend MBCT Teacher Training which covers: (a) Practical aspects of leading mindfulness practices, teaching the core MBCT components and delivering the MBCT curriculum as a whole.
 Normally, skills are practiced on peers with feedback from trainers (teach-backs) (b) MBCT theory, research, cognitive science, evidence base, ethical framework, structure and sequencing of the curriculum (c) Teaching on delivering MBCT safely and ethically, with attention to appropriate MBCT inclusion/exclusion criteria, participant assessment, screening (and appropriate referral when needed) and orientation, outcome monitoring and risk management/referral/clinician back-up.
 These trainings are normally offered within a hybrid framework that combines elements of skills development, teaching/learning, alongside time dedicated to silent mindfulness practice / mindful activity.
-These trainings are, at minimum, 5 days in duration.
-3. To deepen one's personal mindfulness practice and experientially learn an embodied understanding of mindfulness and the processes of change.
-3. Further development and deepening of mindfulness practice through attending an experiential mindfulness residential normally of at least 4 days with teachers who have competencies to teach residential mindfulness retreats and knowledge of MBCT training.
+These trainings are, at minimum, 5 days in duration. experientially learn an embodied understanding of mindfulness and the processes 3.
+Further development and deepening of mindfulness practice through attending an experiential mindfulness residential normally of at least 4 days with teachers who have competencies to teach residential mindfulness retreats and knowledge of MBCT training.
 These residential mindfulness trainings are oriented to supporting MBCT teachers' mindfulness practice and developing experiential understanding and embodiment that supports MBCT teaching.

-Steps Rationale Component elements ld be expected to be teaching at advanced beginner levels of competency, normally across all six domair ns of the MBI-TAC.
-2. Becoming a competent MBCT teacher - Intermediate training 1.
-Develop competencies to teach the MBCT course from beginner, through advanced beginner to competency supervision from an experienced MBCT supervisor.
+Steps Rationale Component elements age of training MBCT teachers woul d be expected to be teaching at advanced beginner levels of competency, normally 2.
+Becoming a teal begond begond begond training teal begond begond begond teal begond begond teal begond begond teal begond begond teal b 1.
+Develop competencies to teach the MBCT course from beginner, through advanced beginner to competency 1.
+Teach at least two MBCT classes as a trainee / apprentice, with regular ongoing supervision from an experienced MBCT supervisor.
 2. Ongoing cycle of learning and feedback on MBCT teaching directly observed by a supervisor.
 2. Engagement in an ongoing supervision process with an experienced MBCT teacher(s), which should include receiving regular feedback through video recordings, and/or a supervisor sitting in on teaching sessions, and/or co-teaching followed by feedback.
-During training, use of the MBI-TAC as a self-reflective and supervisory tool to facilitate learning.
-This is based on a su e expected to be teaching at competent levels across all six domains of the MBI-TAC. cy, based on direct observation of teaching and using an established assessment proces ly and MBCT teaching specifically.
-Deepen their experiential understanding of mindfulness.
+During training, use of the MBI-TAC as a self-reflective a and supervisory tool to facilitate learning.
+This is based on a su e expected to be teaching at competent levels across all six domains of the MBI-TAC. cy, based on direct observation of teaching and using an established assessment process ly and MBCT teaching specifically.
+3 Deepen their experiential understanding of mindfulness.
 1. Ongoing mindfulness practice (this can be supported by, for example, participation in regular mindfulness practice groups that support and deepen practice, teacher-led